 Once you have a data science portfolio with at least 2 projects, a presentation that you are comfortable giving, and a solid resume, you should go into your data science applications and interviews with more confidence.
 Don’t forget that you should be continually adding to your portfolio with every new project you do, either on your own or in your new work experiences.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-If you want to work with any of our advisors to get help with your data science portfolio or with any other aspect of the job search, become a Pathrise fellow.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+If you want to work with any of our mentors to get help with your data science portfolio or with any other aspect of the job search, become a Pathrise fellow.